Duck Creek Explorer

 Sunday 11 November, 8:45am.
 Duration: 6.25 hours.

-$36 - includes bus transport, lunch at Parsley Pot Cafe*, plus wine, water* and olive oil tasting. (* Both Parsley Pot and Pure Pouch water are in the process of being sold so we may have to adapt our plans depending on the results of these processes.
-Hopefully both new owners will welcome us in and it will go according to our current schedule.
-We will keep you updated on what happens.)
+$36 - includes bus transport, lunch at Parsley Pot Cafe, plus wine, water* and olive oil tasting. (* Pure Pouch water has recently changed hands so we may have to adapt our plans depending on the results of that processes.
+We will try to keep you updated on what happens.)

 Limited to 43